guiltydogprods/guiltydogprods.github.io/cv.md

 ### Co-Founder / CTO, Guilty Dog Productions Ltd. Oct 2019 -  Present

-**Solo Engineer: Air Hockey Arcade, Oculus Rift & Quest (SteamVR / PS VR planned).**
+**Solo Engineer: Air Hockey Arcade, Oculus Quest (AppLab) (Oculus Rift, SteamVR & PS VR planned).**

 Air Hockey Arcade is a VR adaption of my earlier mobile game Flick Hockey.
 While at SIE R&D West, I prototyped a version of the game in PhyreEngine that we would use to showcase PhyreEngine's VR support in addition to our official PS VR sample.
-I've since been tinkering with the project in my spare time for several years, moving it to my own cross platform VR engine.
-I have been working on this exclusively since my previous contract was cancelled and hope to release it in the coming months, initially for Oculus Rift and eventually on other platforms.
+I've since moved it to my own cross platform VR engine "Reality Engine" written in C99 using OpenGL ES 3.2 on Quest & OpenGL 4.6 on PC.
+I released the single player version as a free demo on AppLab at the end of May 2021 and I'm currently working on the Multiplayer support to be released as paid IAP when it's ready.
+Aside from the various Oculus SDKs, FMOD and a couple of small open source libraries, everything has been coded from scratch by myself with most of the 3D assets created for previous versions of the game.

+**Contract Programmer: Engram (7 Months - Maze Theory)**

+Initially I applied for their Technical Director role but due to a lack of leadership experience I didn't get that particular role.
+We pivoted to what was supposed to be a Principal Engineer role, but on my first day I was told it was actually a Senior Engineer position.
+As a result of this, I negotiated a change to a 6 month contract role on a 3 day per week basis so I could continue to work on my own game in parallel.
+After a time it became clear to me that what they really needed was a Unity Generalist which I am not, so after the initial 6 months we decided to bring the contract to an end but keep open the possibility of ad-hoc contract work that fit more with my areas of speciality which never materialised.
+This project did give me my first experience working with Unity + VR.

 **Consultant / Contract Programmer: Project under NDA (7 Months - Wushu Studios)**